son-n-pham/git_practice/README.md

   - git remote origin "Link of the git repo" // This is to connect our local drive to github page

  ### [Quick way to add image to MarkDown in GitHub](https://ardalis.com/add-images-easily-to-github/)
   Here are the steps to stay in GitHub in your browser and still be able to add images to your content using copy-paste.
+This is from the following link https://ardalis.com/add-images-easily-to-github/
 - On your repository where you want to add images to markdown files, wiki pages, etc. create an Issue.
 Call it "Images".
   ![Issue_page](https://user-images.githubusercontent.com/79841341/124356726-3502d200-dc4a-11eb-852a-6fd6bb8b505e.png)
 - Now get an image, perhaps using the Windows Snipping Tool or SnagIt, and copy it.